 Faculty and Staff Resources

-In Fall 2020 it is essential that all CEDC courses be of the highest quality and we will take great efforts to make sure this is the case, efforts beyond what we were able to do for the rapid Spring 2020 transition.
-Given the uncertainty of the campus environment, we must develop all courses so they can be delivered with a robust and high-quality “digital backbone” implemented through the Canvas learning management system.
+Under our current circumstances it is essential that all CEDC courses continue to be of the highest quality, and we will take great efforts to make sure this is the case.
+We must develop all courses so they can be delivered with a robust and high-quality “digital backbone” implemented through the Canvas learning management system.
 They all should be constructed so they can be delivered in a hybrid in-person/online active learning mode with the ability to flex to a substantial, if not completely, online delivery mode.
-In order to do this, CEDC will invest in training for both new pedagogy and the use of technology as well as provide resources for faculty to develop their offerings in this new delivery mode.
+In order to do this, CEDC has invested in training for both new pedagogy and the use of technology as well as provided resources for faculty to develop their offerings in this new delivery mode.

-This website provides resources to help in preparing faculty to transition their fall courses from traditional, in-person courses to a hybrid, active-learning course.
+This website provides resources to help prepare faculty to transition their courses from traditional, in-person courses to a hybrid, active-learning course.

 Faculty should all use Canvas as their course content management platform.
 For those not familiar with Canvas, please refer to this link.
 The following resources are available to help faculty create high-quality Canvas sites.